How Long Should You Hold A Stock?

 Hold a Stock Until it Makes a Profit.

 This seems like a straightforward answer, but it is the wrong one.
 What if the stock begins a downtrend and you are stuck in a losing trade for an extended period of time.
 You need to be able to very clearly set the rules of your trade before you enter the trade.

 Hold a Stock Based on Your Trading Rules

 Here are some guidelines to follow before you buy a stock:

 - What profit do you expect to make on a stock?

 - How much could you foresee that the stock could go down?

-- Is the potential gain on the stock more than the potential loss?
+- Is the potential gain on the stock more than the possible loss?

 - Is the potential gain at least 1.5 to 2 times the size of the loss?